KDLT-TV: Consolidation with KSFY-TV

 On May 1, 2018, Gray Television announced its purchase of KDLT-TV for $32.5 million.
-The deal would create a duopoly with KSFY-TV.
-The combined operation would be based at KSFY's studios on Courthouse Square in Sioux Falls; in its announcement of the KDLT purchase, Gray noted that the KSFY studio has enough space to house a second station's news and sales department.
+The deal created a duopoly with KSFY-TV with the combined operation to be based at KSFY's studios on Courthouse Square in Sioux Falls; in its announcement of the KDLT purchase, Gray noted that the KSFY studio has enough space to house a second station's news and sales department.
 Gray needed to obtain a waiver in order to complete the deal, since the FCC normally does not allow one entity to own two of the four highest-rated stations in a market.
 However, in its filing requesting such a waiver, Gray argued that KDLT would be in a stronger position to compete in the market if its resources were combined with those of KSFY.
-Gray contended that a KSFY/KDLT duopoly would fulfill "a dire need for an effective competitor" in the Sioux Falls market, where CBS affiliate KELO-TV has been the far-and-away leader for as long as records have been kept with a local news share of 70 percent and an advertising market share of 55 percent, and said that the market was a "unicorn".
-The sale was approved by the FCC on September 24, 2019, and was completed the following day.
+Gray contended that a KSFY/KDLT duopoly would fulfill "a dire need for an effective competitor" in a market where CBS affiliate KELO-TV has been the far-and-away leader for as long as records have been kept.
+At the time the purchase was announced, KELO-TV held a local news share of 70 percent and an advertising market share of 55 percent, leading Gray to describe Sioux Falls as a "unicorn".

+The sale was approved by the FCC on September 24, 2019—a wait of 16 months.
+Hank Price of TVNewsCheck suggested that legal challenges to the new FCC rules and its handling of such high-profile cases as the attempted acquisition of Tribune Media by Sinclair Broadcast Group diverted its attention.
+The FCC cited compelling public interest and its own authority, rather than the new rules.
+Gray took control of KDLT the following day.

 On January 13, 2020, KDLT moved its operations to KSFY's studios on Courthouse Square.
+The merged news operation, Dakota News Now, launched the same day.
+With the exception of the two-hour morning news at 5 a.m. and 10 p.m. newscast, which both stations air to satisfy network program commitments, newscasts are scheduled on each station at complementary times, with KDLT airing news for an hour at 4 p.m. and half-hours at 5:30 and 6:30 p.m.
+Between them, the stations air three hours of news on weeknights.
+Employees that were not retained by the combined newsroom were prioritized for openings elsewhere in the Gray chain.
+Gray also filled gaps in ABC and NBC coverage by combining the transmitter networks of KDLT-TV and KSFY-TV, making both stations accessible in the same areas.
+Before the merger, one-third of the market needed cable or satellite to watch both stations; KELO was the only station that covered the entire market over the air.

-On November 2, 2020, Gray purchased the non-license assets of KTTW (channel 7) from Independent Communications, Inc.; Fox programming moved to KDLT on digital subchannel 46.2.
+On November 2, 2020, Gray purchased the non-license assets of KTTW (channel 7) from Independent Communications, Inc.; Fox programming moved to KDLT on subchannel 46.2.
 Cozi TV, which was also carried on KTTW, moved to subchannel 46.4.
-This resulted in all of the network affiliations in eastern South Dakota being controlled by just two companies, Gray and KELO-TV owner Nexstar Media Group.

-Programming

-KDLT-TV clears the entire NBC network schedule.
-It airs an alternate live feed of NBC Nightly News at 6 p.m. due to the station's 5:30 p.m. newscast.
-Syndicated programming currently broadcast on KDLT-TV includes Jeopardy!, Rachael Ray, Hot Bench and Judge Judy.

-News operation

-KDLT presently broadcasts 19½ hours of locally produced newscasts each week (with 3½ hours each weekday and one hour each on Saturdays and Sundays).
-With the purchase of this station, KDLT and KSFY merged their news operations on January 13, 2020, rebranding as Dakota News Now.